 SUPPOSE YOU and your partner have substantial wealth, but you aren’t legally married.
 To ensure you both take advantage of the federal estate tax exclusion, you might use a bypass trust, which is funded upon your death under the terms of your will or living trust.

 Let’s say you die first.
-Upon your death, your will might direct that a sum equal to the federal estate tax exclusion—$11.58 million in 2020—should go into a bypass trust, with the money perhaps earmarked for your favorite niece but with your partner still able to receive income from that money.
+Upon your death, your will might direct that a sum equal to the federal estate tax exclusion—$12.06 million in 2022—should go into a bypass trust, with the money perhaps earmarked for your favorite niece but with your partner still able to receive income from that money.
 This will use your estate tax exclusion.
-Upon your partner’s death, another $11.58 million (though likely more, thanks to inflation adjustments) would pass free of federal estate taxes, for a total of more than $23 million.
+Upon your partner’s death, another $12.06 million (though likely more, thanks to inflation adjustments) would pass free of federal estate taxes, for a total of more than $24 million.

-Thanks to the portability of the federal estate tax exclusion, wealthy married couples have less need to use bypass trusts.
+Thanks to the portability of the federal estate tax exclusion, wealthy married couples have less need to use bypass trusts, also known as AB trusts.
 Many couples—who built bypass trusts into their estate plan when the estate tax exclusion was far lower—should probably revisit their plan, and will likely need to revise their wills and living trusts.